bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 2.0.18 (January 2015) =

+- Fixed: really correctly show the version number of the previous version!

 = 2.0.17 (January 2015) =

 - Added: messages added using for example `SimpleLogger()->info( __("My log message") )` that have translations now auto translated the message back to english before storing the message (together with the text domain).
 Then upon retrieval it uses the english message + the text domain to translate the message to the currently selected language.
 This makes it easier to make multilingual log entries.
 (Yeah, I know its hard to understand what the heck this does, but it's something good and cool, trust me!)